sandialabs/ctadl/README.md

   If you update the compiler, then souffle needs to be updated and all our analyses need to be recompiled.
   After you rebuild and reinstall Souffle, remove the `$XDG_CONFIG_DIR/share/ctadl/analysis` directory.
   On Windows the share directory is instead under `%APPDATA%`.

+# Copyright

+Copyright 2025 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
+Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.